techahold/rustdeskinstall/Readme.md

 # How to Install the server
 Please setup your firewall on your server prior to running the script.

-Make sure you have got access via ssh or otherwise setup prior setting up the firewall, command for UFW is.
+Make sure you have got access via ssh or otherwise setup prior setting up the firewall, command for UFW is:
 ```
 ufw allow proto tcp from YOURIP to any port 22
 ```